dvidelabs/flatcc/doc/binary-format.md

 for union vectors, references to members of the same union.
 Because a union member can be a struct, it is possible to have vectors that reference structs instead of embeddding them, but only via unions.
-It is not possible to have vectors of vectors other than string vectors.
+It is not possible to have vectors of vectors other than string vectors, except indirectly via vectors containing tables.

 A vectors first element is aligned to the size of `uoffset_t` or the alignment of its element type, or the alignment required by the schema,